SirenOmica/FluoSta/README.md

 3. After installation a desktop/start-menu shortcut will be created. **Click the FluoSta shortcut** to launch the app — it will open in your default web browser.

 > If the download page shows a Google Drive preview instead of direct download, click the Drive **Download** button.

+> When downloading from Google Drive, you may see a standard warning:
+   *"Google Drive can't scan this file for viruses because it is too large."*
+   This is normal for big files — just click **Download anyway**.
+The file is safe if downloaded from the official project link.

 > To test and verify the program, it is recommended to first run it on the provided example datasets in the `Example_dataset1` and `Example_dataset2` folders.